DevMountain/sql-1-afternoon/README.md

  * Select the top 10 artists in reverse alphabetical order
  * Select the top 5 artists in alphabetical order
+ * Select all artists that start with the word Black
+ * Select all artists that contain the word Black

 ## Employee
 8. Add 2 new Employees to the Employee table